byxor/thought/README.md

 ## Compiler?

-Could we check for errors at compile time?
+Could we check for errors or ensure that rules are satisfied at compile time?

+* Questions must have answers.
+* Questions with no thoughts should be condensed to facts or feelings.